-Restudy will be approved at the discretion of the Committee on Academic Standing.
+Restudy is not automatically granted, and will be approved at the discretion of the Committee.
+Course attendance and participation within the failed course will be reviewed, if available, when determining restudy eligibility.
 A student will be permitted only 1 spring/summer course restudy during their enrollment in the PharmD program.
 Not all courses are eligible for spring/summer restudy.
 The dean of record for the PharmD curriculum will determine which courses are eligible based on whether logistical factors key to the course would prevent the student from having an equivalent educational experience (e.g., compounding lab, interprofessional education course offerings).